Hunter Valley, the only place where it’s not only socially acceptable to drink wine at 10am, it’s encouraged!

 The romance is in the air at Mistletoe Winery, owned by loving couple Ken and Gwen since it’s creation in 1989.
-A humble abode, where family photos hang the wall, and their personal knick knacks are on display.
+A humble abode, where family photos hang on the wall, and their personal knick knacks are on display.
 Mistletoe have a great selection of wines, ranging from their 2014 Reserve Semillion, to their Hunter Verdelho, to their 2014 Shiraz and Merlot.
 They also have a range of dessert wines including their popular “Turkish Delight in a Bottle” called the Noble Viognier, (rhymes with Good on Ya.)
 We recommend the Petillant “Sparkling” Rose 2014 for a nice, bubbly surprise.
 Described as one of their many “Verandah Wines” named after the best place to drink it.
 It may be a bit of a drive from the main part of the town, but it certainly is worth the trip.

 Mistletoe Winery 771 Heritage Road, Pokolbin

-De Illius Winery – For Wine and Cheese
+De Illius Winery

 De Illius (pronounced Dee Ule-i-us) is notoriously hard to pronounce, but is very easy to drink.
 Their cellar door features many robust, full-flavoured wines that pair well with cheese.
 So much so, that they have devoted hour long sessions to the perfect combo that is Wine & Cheese, at their gourmet cafe and deli.
 Nine of the best local, national and international cheeses are featured on the menu and all come with wine pairing suggestions.
 The first two are labne and feta from Binnorie Dairy, down the road, which pairs beautifully with a dry white like their De Iulius 09 Sparkling Chardonnay and a De Iuliis 15 Semillon.
 The tasting will take you through different cheddars, soft cheeses till it comes to the polarising Southern Creamy Blue Cheese, which they pair with a De Iulius ’13 Late picked Semillion.
 A truly delicious experience.